immunogenomics/HLA_analyses_tutorial/tutorial_association.md

 Let's test interaction between two HLA alleles of the same gene.

 As we explained in the manuscript, it is sometimes important to restrict the analyses to common alleles.
-The rare * rare allele combination could yield inflated statistics due to the noisy estimate of the effect sizes for both alleles.
+The rare x rare allele combination could yield inflated statistics due to the noisy estimate of the effect sizes for both alleles.

 If we decide to QC based on MAF > 0.05 for this interaction analysis,